rinoyfrancis2/PhishImmune/README.md

-# PhishImmune - Cross-Platform Browser Extension for Phishing Detection
+# PhishImmune - Cross-Platform Browser Extension for Phishing Detection (Initial Phase)

 **PhishImmune** is a cross-platform browser extension designed to enhance web security by detecting and blocking phishing URLs.
 It provides real-time alerts and protection against malicious sites, helping users stay safe while browsing the web.